TheOutcastVirus/MATH31AH-Obsidian-Notes/content/Linear transformations.md

 tags:
   - MATH31AH
 ---
-- Linear transformations are also know as *linear maps*
+- Linear transformations are also known as *linear maps*
-- When are working with vector spaces, linear maps are a fundamental tool to study them
+- When we are working with vector spaces, linear maps are a fundamental tool to study them
 	- Many natural operations such as rotation, scaling, etc. are linear maps
 > **Definition: Linear map**.
 A map $T : \mathbb{R}^n \to \mathbb{R}^m$ is called a linear map (or a linear transformation) if:
 > $T(\alpha \vec{v} + \beta \vec{w}) = \alpha T(\vec{v}) + \beta T (\vec{w})$